Mammadagha Umudov: Biography

 It is his idiosyncratic style that always distinguished Umudov.
 The composer's early works, including 12 preludes, piano trio, preludes for the piano and Sonatina, and string quartet, bore witness to how the young talent was gradually maturing, with the composition style, involving a wide variety of shades of the musical heritage of the Azerbaijani people that blended well with the 20th-century classical music.
 A wave of enthusiastic admiration was caused by the String Quartet that was highly acknowledged by the professional community as one of the best compositions performed during the Decade of Azerbaijani Art and Culture, in Moscow, in 1978.

 Umudov's creative work during his conservatory studies culminated in his capstone project – Symphony No. 1., brought to light in 1977.
 The second, post-graduate period of his artistic activity got ingrained in the memory of professional musicians with a series of elaborate musical compositions.
 Overture Ganjlik (1980) was a clear indication of the beginning of Umudov's maturity as a composer, while Choreographic symphony (1983), Concerto for the Tar and Symphony Orchestra (1984) and the Piano trio (1987).

 The Concerto, Umudov's masterpiece, is dedicated to prominent tarist Ramiz Guliyev, who was the first to perform it lively, under the guidance of conductor Ramiz Malikaslanov, at the 6th Congress of the Union of Composers of Azerbaijan Azerbaijan Soviet Socialist Republic, in 1985.

-In the 1990s, Umudov's creative live went though a ‘reset’ stage: the composer had to examine himself and re-establish his sense of self-worth following a series of emotional, cultural, and other shocks he had to live through, including the Black January Tragedy, independence of Azerbaijan regained from the Soviet Union, Nagorno-Karabakh war, and a deep sociopolitical and a steep economic crisis in a newly independent country.
+In the 1990s, Umudov's creative live went through a ‘reset’ stage: the composer had to examine himself and re-establish his sense of self-worth following a series of emotional, cultural, and other shocks he had to live through, including the Black January Tragedy, independence of Azerbaijan regained from the Soviet Union, Nagorno-Karabakh war, and a deep sociopolitical and a steep economic crisis in a newly independent country.
 Having preserved individual features identifying his musical traits, Umudov composed the Sonata for Solo Violin in 1992.

 Symphony No. 3 for string orchestra Düşüncələr (reflections) came into being as the first monumental musical composition of Umudov in the 21st century.
 Later symphonic poem Gobustan (2012), the Concerto for Violin and Symphony Orchestra (2014), and the ballet suite (2014), added the flavor of scenic beauty to artistic programmes of momentous cultural events at the national level.

 In 2014, he completed yet another major work, symphonic mugham Chahargah.
 Symphonic mugham, a genre of classical Azerbaijani music.
 The distinctive feature of Umudov's Chahargah is the vocal and instrumental arrangement of mugham composition, as well as diverse orchestration.
 Solo parts performed by mugham masters, accompanied by the tar, balaban, and zurna, form the ‘coiled whole’ with recited lyric inclusions from Mugham poem.

 Chahargah preceded several patriotic musical pieces — two marches To Victory and march Republic for choir and piano.
 The latter composition, dedicated to the 100th anniversary of the founding of the Azerbaijan Democratic Republic.